naoshibaikyu/superbuddn/epilogues/incorrect3.md

 %

-Scruffy: Thanks for not telling Eris what happened.
+Scruffy Happy: Thanks for not telling Eris what happened.

 Nadine Annoyed: I wouldn’t even know where to begin trying to explain this.